Why don’t they just leave? This is one of the most overstated comments people express about people who are in narcissistic, toxic relationships.

 Fear

-Fear of starting over, being alone, or missing out are a few of the many concerns of victims.
+Fear of starting over, being alone, or missing out is just one of the many concerns of victims.
 There are a million fears that prevent people from leaving a narcissistic, abusive relationship.
 This is why the need for a healthy support system and mental health counseling is so important.
 Learning how to face those fears with clarity and confidence is critical.

 Familiarity